jrask/simple-logparser4jvm/README.md

 if patterns exist.
 I recently found VerbalExpressions ( https://github.com/VerbalExpressions ) which are really nice to write regex that are easy to understand and modify (if you are careful...).

-This library uses regex, grok and VerbalExpression to create a Log/Text parser that is should be simple to work with and you can use regex, grok or VerbalExpression to combine a single pattern.
+*This library uses regex, grok and VerbalExpression to create a log/text parser that is should be simple to work with and you can mix regex(string), grok patterns & VerbalExpressions to combine a single pattern.*

 ## Sample